itaru2622/bluesky-selfhost-env/README.md

 ### Special notes about upstream breaking changes regarding selfhost

-- changes in Aug-Sep 2025, atproto-proxy(bluesky proxy header) is required within social-app, which value can tune only build time but not runtime.<br>
+- changes in Aug-Sep 2025, atproto-proxy(bluesky proxy header) is required by social-app, which value can tune only at build time.
-  impact: there is no way 'build once, run with any DOMAINs' regarding social-app<br>
-  changes on selfhosting as the result:<br>
-   - for your own domain, you can re-use most prebuild images, with social-app built by yourself.
-   - for prebuild DOMAIN (mysky.local.com), you can re-use all prebuild images.
-   - it is better to test with prebuild domain first, before trying your own domain.
-   - to follow this upstream changes, build-phase is also changed and splited into two parts as below:
-      - (regacy) ```make build``` for most components, excepts social-app.
-      - added    ```make build-domainize``` for social-app specializing to your own domain.
+  impact: BIG. it breaks 'build once, run with any domain'. so recovered by involving ``local static CDN within social-app``, inspired from STATIC_CDN_HOST in bskyweb codes. to achieve it, social-app got some patches for bskyweb + Dockerfile + additional shell command<br>
+   - in docker-compose-build.yaml, EXPO_PUBLIC_XXX=@@EXPO_PUBLIC_XXX@@ as build arg, to embed placeholder(mark) within js files.
+   - at runtime, specify real env val like EXPO_PUBLIC_XXX=real, then rewrite placeholders by real value before being used by social-app.
+   - refer comments in docker-compose.yaml for detail.

 ## <a id="status"/>Current status regarding self-hosting